Steve Seymour

-Stephen Andrew Seymour (October 4, 1920, in New York City – June 18, 1973, in Los Angeles) was an American physician and track and field coach and athlete, who in the 1948 London Olympics won America's first silver medal in the javelin throw, a feat that to-date would be repeated only in the 1952 Olympics.
+Stephen Andrew Seymour (October 4, 1920 – June 18, 1973) was an American physician and track and field coach and athlete, who in the 1948 London Olympics won America's first silver medal in the javelin throw, a feat that to-date would be repeated only in the 1952 Olympics.
 Setting the American javelin record in 1945 and 1947, Seymour is regarded by track and field historians as America's original javelin technician.

 Seymour, who was of Jewish heritage, was actually born Seymour Cohen in New York, but in his mid-20's changed his name to Stephen Seymour to avoid anti-Semitism.

-Early education
+Early life and education

-He threw javelin for his Middletown, Pennsylvania, High School track team, and then for his college team, Franklin and Marshall in Lancaster, setting a school record of 208 feet or 63.4 meters after several years of competition.
+Seymour threw javelin for his Middletown, Pennsylvania, High School track team, and then for his college team, Franklin and Marshall in Lancaster, setting a school record of 208 feet or 63.4 meters after several years of competition.
 Around this time he abandoned his side arm delivery and began to use a technique known as the "front cross", which he would maintain and continue to refine.
 At Franklin and Marshall, he also competed in the pole vault, long jump and ran cross country.

 Following the Second World War, performance levels of elite U.S. javelin throwers lagged well behind the Europeans.
 Since around 1930, Finnish javeliners had primarily dominated the sport, and with over 20 medals they continue to hold the most of any country by a considerable margin.